-Prior to his appointment, Chief Washington spent 16 years with the City of Las Vegas Department of Fire and Rescue; and served as an Assistant Fire Chief, Fire Battalion Chief, Fire Captain, Acting Engineer, Firefighter/Paramedic and Firefighter.
+Prior to his appointment, Chief Washington spent 16 years with the City of Las Vegas Department of Fire and Rescue; and served as an Assistant Fire Chief, Fire Battalion Chief, Fire Captain and Acting Engineer.

 Chief Washington’s priorities are to partner with other public safety agencies and community stakeholders to protect the County’s residents and visitors; and provide outstanding fire and all-hazards services to reduce risks in the community with professionalism, accountability, innovation, compassion and integrity.

 Chief Washington earned a Master of Public Administration degree from the University of Nevada, Las Vegas, a Bachelor of Arts degree in Political Science from Howard University, and an Associate of Applied Science degree in Fire Science Management from the College of Southern Nevada.

 More recently, Chief Washington was honored as a recipient of the 2012 Harvard Fire Executive Fellowship; a distinguished forum that represents the leadership of senior executives in government worldwide.
 The Chief is also a graduate of the Carl Holmes Executive Development Institute.